An orientation for exploring the Temple in your own way, at your own pace

 Each Hall highlights one Canon as its central theme, while the other Canons remain present in supporting ways.
 Over time, the relationships between the Canons become clearer as you move through different Halls, especially if you choose to follow the recommended path.

 Within each Hall are Chambers.
 Chambers are where experiential activities take place.
-These may include meditative practices, reflections, guided experiences, or other forms of inner exploration.
+These may include meditative practices, reflections, guided experiences, or other forms of Inner exploration.

 At launch, each Hall contains at least one Chamber, with more added over time.
 Chambers are optional.
 You are never required to enter them in order to move through the Temple.